 Maine's Universal Childhood Immunization Program:

-The Universal Childhood Immunization Program for the State of Maine goes into effect on January 1st, 2012.
 This program allows all children, regardless of whether they are commercially or publicly insured, to receive all recommended vaccines for free.
 The Maine Vaccine Board oversees the new Maine Universal Childhood Immunization Program and annually determines the list of vaccines available through it.

 To help practices understand the law and its effects on their work, MaineHealth and the Maine CDC's Immunization Program created a training to cover: